 Crowns are used to repair teeth damaged by either cavities or injury.
 When the thin layer of enamel coating your teeth becomes damaged, the inner tooth structure known as dentin becomes exposed.
 Once bacteria reach the dentin, tooth decay begins.
 Over time, decay will spread into the dentin and eventually reach the inner pulp.
 Your pulp is a bundle of living tissue, the nerve center of your teeth.
 The pulp regulates the flow of blood and nutrients to and from the tooth, keeping your teeth healthy.
-Once infected, your tooth can become abscessed and eventually die, requiring removal.
-Symptoms of a tooth that may need a crown include: tooth sensitivity, toothache, and difficulty chewing.
+Once infected, your tooth can become abscessed and eventually die, requiring root canal treatment.
+Symptoms of a tooth that may need a crown include tooth sensitivity, toothache, and difficulty chewing.

 Benefits of Teeth Caps

 Dental crowns are custom made based on an impression of your teeth taken by Dr. Fondriest.
 Porcelain reflects light in a similar manner as tooth enamel, allowing your new crown to look completely natural.
 In addition, the crown can be shaded to blend seamlessly with your smile.
 Metal fused to ceramic crowns often leave a dark line along the gum line.
 The metal alloy underneath the porcelain begins to show as the gums recede.
 Since porcelain crowns contain no metal, patients don’t need to worry about the exposure of unsightly dark lines.

 When preparing your crown, Dr. Fondriest takes several steps to ensure you receive a strong and cosmetically pleasing restoration.
 Dr. Fondriest uses artistic smile design.
 This is a treatment planning process so that your dental work reflects your personality and matches your unique facial features.